Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 A couple of more bedrooms.

-The Attic Floor is a large, unfinished area with two small plain bedrooms used by the Flavel’s domestic help.
+The Attic Floor is a large, unfinished area with two small, plain bedrooms used by the Flavels' domestic help.
 The tower gave the captain a broad view of Astoria and the Columbia River to keep an eye on the local ship traffic.

-The Attic Floor is closed so you can't go up there at this time.
+The Attic Floor is closed, so you can't go up there at this time.

 The library.

 The Flavel House rests on park-like grounds covering an entire city block.
 It has been listed on the National Register of Historic Places since 1951.
-The Queen Anne architectural style, popular from 1880 to 1910, can be seen in the house’s steeply pitched roof, patterned shingles, and cutaway bay windows.
-Other characteristics of the Queen Anne style are the octagonal-shaped tower, the one-story wrap-around porch, and its asymmetrical facade.
+The Queen Anne architectural style, popular from 1880 to 1910, can be seen in the house's steeply pitched roof, patterned shingles, and cutaway bay windows.
+Other characteristics of the Queen Anne style are the octagonal-shaped tower, the one-story wrap-around porch, and the asymmetrical facade.
 Outlining the roof and verandas of the house is the original wrought-iron cresting.

-Shortly after the house was built, the family gardener, Louis Schultz, began planting trees, delicate roses, and many varieties of bulbs and shrubs.
+Shortly after the house was built, the family gardener, Louis Schultz, began planting trees, delicate roses, and wide varieties of bulbs and shrubs.
 Many of the plants found in the Flavel yard today are typical of those found in Victorian gardens.

-About The Flavel House: This restored Victorian mansion is a must see in Astoria.
-Take a self-guided tour to view the period décor and Queen Anne style architecture.
+About The Flavel House: This restored Victorian mansion is a must-see in Astoria.
+Take a self-guided tour to view the period décor and Queen Anne-style architecture.
 You will learn its fascinating history and marvel at its elegance while you step back into the 19th century.

-What to bring: Take your camera but remember not to use a flash inside the mansion.
+What to bring: Take your camera, but remember not to use a flash inside the mansion.

 No food or drinks are allowed inside the museum.

 Hours: The mansion is open from 10 to 5 (November through April) and 11 to 5 (October through March).
-Closed: Thanksgiving, Christmas and New Years.
+Closed: Thanksgiving, Christmas, and New Year's.

 Astoria residents knew something wasn't right with the younger Harry.

 In 1947, at the age of 20, Harry Flavel earned his nickname.
-Fred Fulton, a neighbor of the Flavel’s, heard screams for help coming from the home.
+Fred Fulton, a neighbor of the Flavels, heard screams for help coming from the home.
 He ran inside, found Florence locked in a room upstairs.
 Harry had locked her in.
-When Fulton tried to help, he began hacking at the banister with the hatchet in a fit of rage, and eventually turned-on Fulton.
+When Fulton tried to help, he began hacking at the banister with the hatchet in a fit of rage, and eventually turned on Fulton.
 Harry was charged with assault with a deadly weapon.

 During Harry's trial, his mother insisted she had not been in danger.
 The family testified that Fulton had been drunk, and Harry had acted in self-defense.
 The charges were dropped.

 There were other incidents over the years.
-Neighbors would report gun shots from inside the home, particularly on Halloween and New Year’s.
+Neighbors would report gunshots from inside the home, particularly on Halloween and New Year's.
 Police were called to physically remove Mary from a social gathering at another residence because she refused to leave.
-Harry locked Mary and Florence outside their home on the window’s peak on a cold night and sprayed them with a garden hose.
+Harry locked Mary and Florence outside their home on the window's peak on a cold night and sprayed them with a garden hose.

 The story goes that Josephson had grabbed Harry by the sleeve, demanding his name so he could call the police, when Harry stabbed him in the abdomen.
-Josephson survived, but once again Harry was facing assault charges.
+Josephson survived, but once again, Harry was facing assault charges.
 This time, however, it came with an additional charge of attempted murder.
 A conviction meant up to 20 years in prison.

 "Hatchet" Harry Flavel was found guilty of assault, but not attempted murder, in 1985.

 After exhausting a string of appeals that took years, Harry failed to appear for his sentencing in 1990.
-Authorities discovered Harry, Mary and Florence had vanished.
+Authorities discovered Harry, Mary, and Florence had vanished.
 An elderly neighbor had watched them get into their car, along with their dogs, and drive away, abandoning their home.

 Neighbors said they returned from time to time.
-They would receive phone calls from the Flavel's, asking if police were around.
-But the Flavel's never lived there again.
-Some believed they left the house behind as an eyesore to spite the proud historical city for turning its back on its “First Family.”
+They would receive phone calls from the Flavels, asking if police were around.
+But the Flavels never lived there again.
+Some believed they left the house behind as an eyesore to spite the proud historical city for turning its back on its "First Family."

 Harry was arrested in Pennsylvania later in 1990 for stealing motel towels, but disappeared again when he was released.
 The FBI arrested him the following year in Massachusetts.
-They brought him back top Clatsop County, where he spent a year in jail awaiting a hearing.
+They brought him back to Clatsop County, where he spent a year in jail awaiting a hearing.

 He disappeared again after his release.